AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 ### Communal Branching

 Constantly sustaining connections to the creatures around you not only allows you to influence your surroundings, but to be aware of it.
-Starting at 10th level, the creatures you bond via your [[#Enhanced Bond Specialty|enhanced bond]] share information with you constantly about the creatures they are aware of.
+Starting at 10th level, you may sustain 1 additional [[#Enhanced Bond Specialty|enhanced bond]].
+In addition, the creatures you bond via your enhanced bond share information with you constantly about the creatures they are aware of.
 * You are aware to creatures they are histolectually bound to, and when they use the [[Histolecty#^8e3f1d|bind quick action]] you may use 1 reaction to switch some of your bonds to these creatures.
-* You have advantage for Perception (Wisdom) checks against creatures attempting to hide while one of your enhanced bond creatures are aware of them.
+* You have advantage for Perception (Wisdom) checks against creatures attempting to hide while one of your enhanced bond creatures are aware of them, including themselves.
 * You have advantage on Willpower saves for reactions triggered by your enhanced bond creatures.